-Floods happen frequently and can cause a lot of damage.
-Floods are usually caused by heavy rain or thunderstorms.
-They can cause injury and loss of life, damage property and pollute our water and land.
+Floods can happen frequently and have the potential to cause a lot of damage.
+They are usually the result of heavy rain or thunderstorms that can cause damage to properties, polluted water and land, injuries or even the loss of life.

-Floods become dangerous if the water is very deep or travelling very fast or the water has risen very quickly, or if they contain debris like tree branches and sheets of iron.
+Floods become dangerous if the water is very deep, travelling very fast, has risen very quickly, or if they contain debris like tree branches and sheets of iron.

 During a flood